javi0x00/javi0x00/english.md

 * Meaning of a sentence
   * Context
     - The context determines the meaning of a sentence
+- Noun: Is a word that represents a person, thing, concept, or place.
+- Pronoun: Is a word that can replace a noun is a sentence.
+- Verb: Is a word used to describe an action, state, or occurrence.
+- Adjective: Is a word that modifies or describes a noun or pronoun.
+- Adverb: Is a word that modifies or describes a verb.
 #### Topics
 * Basic English sentence structure
   - Subject + Verb